unclescrewtape/redesigned-eureka/README.md

 [Azure Web Diagram](Diagrams/Azure_web_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbok file may be used to install only certain pieces of it, such as Filebeat.

  [Elk playbook](Ansible/ansible_playbook-elk.yml)